datarightsfinder/website/README.md

 Local installation has been tested on macOS High Sierra, with [Node.js](https://nodejs.org) 8.9.4, npm 6.0.0 and PostgreSQL 10 installed using [postgres.app](https://postgresapp.com/).

-1. Make sure a local PostgreSQL server running and you know its DSN.
+1. Make sure a local PostgreSQL server running and you've created a database called `datarightsfinder`.
 If you're using postgress.app and your macOS username is `foo`, the DSN will be:

   ```
-  postgres://foo@localhost:5432/foo
+  postgres://foo@localhost:5432/datarightsfinder
   ```

 2. In Terminal, clone this repository with `git clone git@github.com:datarightsfinder/website.git`

-3. Run `cd open-data-rights-website`
+3. Run `cd website`

 4. Create a new file called `.env` and paste in the following template: